Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/read-and-write-a-json-file-in-node-js.md

 console.log(people);
 ```

-If we now run `node index.js` in our terminal we should see our json object logged out. 👏
+If we now run `node index.js` in our terminal, we should see our JSON object logged out. 👏

-## Write json data to a file in node.js
+## Write JSON data to a file in node.js

-To write data back to the file, we will manipulate the contents of our json object, let's add another person and now save to the json file.
+To write data back to the file, we will manipulate the contents of our JSON object, let's add another person, and now save it to the JSON file.

 ```js
 people.people.push({